sabhareesh1009/sabhareesh1009/README.md

 ## Welcome to web family🔥🔥

-I am <b>Sabhareesh Kandikonda</b>, had solid 3.4 years of experience as a <b>Frontend engineer</b> and love building things❤.
+I am <b>Sabhareesh Kandikonda</b>, had solid 4+ years of experience as a <b>Frontend engineer</b> and love building things❤.

-working on cool product of Part Analytics which solves the problem of supply chain management for the manufacturing industries.
+Working as a Software Engineer in Gupshup.io building amazing products enriching the conversational messaging experience😁.

+## Tech Skills:
+Strong in Javascript, Typescript, HTML and CSS.

+Solid Experience in React.js, Next.js, GastsbyJs, Redux and Node.js.

 ## open to collaborate for building incredible things🙌